 The co-founders of Just Vertical, who both studied sustainability management at U of T Mississauga, sell an upright hydroponic growing system that can be parked in the corner of a kitchen and used to grow everything from leafy kale to fresh strawberries.

 Their latest model, Aeva, retails for $999 and looks like a cross between a piece of art and high-end furniture.
 Tidd told U of T News last year that the units are meant to be used “in your home, restaurant or wherever you want something that looks good.”

 The Aeva can grow over 70 plants and produce nearly five kilograms of fresh, pesticide-free food per month.

-The company is changing the way people are looking at organic gardening and infusing it with a sense of style.
+The company is changing the way people look at organic gardening and infusing it with a sense of style.

 “If the user washes their hands insufficiently, the entire device flashes and beeps,” co-founder Luke Kyne told U of T News earlier this year.

 As a hip hop dancer, U of T Scarborough’s Axel Villamil knew first-hand how cumbersome it was for choreographers to map out their routines using conventional methods: pen, paper and sometimes the odd stool or sneaker to stand in for a performer.

 He figured there must be a better way.
 So he teamed up with co-founder William Mak to build an app that allowed choreographers to map out their routines, with dots representing dancers, while taking into account the size and shape of the performance space – all in time to the music.

 The Toronto Raptors are already using the app, and choreographers representing other big-name performers have expressed interest.

 “It was a dream of mine to do something with the NBA, and I was too short to do basketball, so this should suffice,” Villamil told U of T News last year.